zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 ## Discovery experience

-After you perform all of the required steps and the prerequisites have been met, meeting participants will see an icon for Facilator added to their Teams app and the QR code for Facilitator will be available on the Teams Rooms console.
+After you perform all of the required steps and the prerequisites have been met, meeting participants will see an icon for Facilitator added to their Teams app and the QR code for Facilitator will be available on the Teams Rooms console.

 When one or more users see that a meeting room is available, and they want to start an unscheduled meeting with Teams Rooms, the presence detector on Teams Rooms will wake up, a banner is displayed on the room display,  and it will inform users that they can invite Facilitator to take notes for their meeting.
 This banner appears when there's no scheduled meeting and the room is available for the next 10 minutes.